Skip to content

 sessionobjectSee belowSession configuration (cookie name, TTL, cookie options).

-resolveUser(id: string) => Promise<TUser | null>Required.
-Looks up a user by ID.
+resolveUser(id: string) => Promise<TUser | null | undefined>Looks up a user by ID.
 Called when rehydrating a session from an encrypted cookie.
+Required unless sessionFields is provided.
+The return type defines what user() exposes — only select safe fields (no password).

-resolveUserByCredentials(credentials: Record<string, any>) => Promise<TUser | null>undefinedLooks up a user by credentials (with the password field stripped).
+resolveUserByCredentials(credentials) => Promise<AnyUser | null | undefined>undefinedLooks up a user by credentials (with the password field stripped).
 Used by attempt() in the Laravel-style flow.
+Can return any shape — only needs id + the passwordField for verification.
+Does not need to match TUser.

 hashHashInstanceundefinedA createHash() instance.
 Required if using resolveUserByCredentials with attempt().